HoriaBosoanca/callgo-client/README.md

 ## Todo
 ### Soon
+Implement redirect to menu when the websocket closes \ Reimplement list component and kicking \
+Learn about sync.mutex and use it on the server (to safely write to ws connections and maps) \
+Make a member and meeting cleanup system on the server \
-Rewire client to new server \
+Use more goroutines on the server \
 Move client to rpi and link it to domain
 ### Later
-Implement join request feature, optimize backend with goroutines \
+Implement join request feature \
 Use WebRTC \
 Microphone support \
 Share screen support